AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 Click [here](Collision-of-two-Bodies-Reflective-Boundaries.mp4) if you are interested.

 **3. Benchmarks**
 Now, let's compare the new linked-cells algorithm with the old direct sum implementation to be able to tell whether all the work was worth it.
 To make the comparison fair, we ensured that no particle leaves the simulation domain during the simulation using the linked-cells algorithm or interacting in any other way with the borders.
 Therefore, we chose the simulation domain in such a way that the rectangle just fits in, to avoid that unnecessary many cells are created.
 Because we only calculated a few time steps with a small `deltaT` and small initial velocities (Brownian average velocity is set to `0.1`), the particles will barely move.
-We tested each model with `1000`, `2000`, `4000` and `8000` particles forming a 2D-rectangle (a square is not possible with these values).
+We tested each model with `100`, `200`, `400`, `800`, `1000`, `2000`, `4000`, `8000` particles forming a 2D-rectangle (a square is not possible with these values).
 Because we do not want to wait days to get the results we conducted `100` iterations in each simulation, by choosing `deltaT = 0.001` and `endT = 0.1`.
 We used 2D Brownian Motion and a mesh width `h` of `1.1225` for creating the rectangles.
 As cut-off radius in the linked-cells algorithm we chose `r = 3` as in the other simulations.
 Like last time we used the following hardware:

 * **Operating System**: `Ubuntu 22.04.4 LTS`